MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

     return new(minor);
 }
 ```
 Similarly it might be useful to obtain largest and smallest element in matrix.
 Since that requires some comparisons, let's add `IComparisonOperators<TNumber, TNumber, bool>` interface to our generic guard for `TNumber`.
 Doing so enables us to then use comparison operators.
-We will however thus loose the ability of using types that do not possess relational ordering - [Complex](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.complex?view=net-7.0) type being most notable here
+We will however lose (as a consequence) the ability of using types that do not possess relational ordering - [Complex](https://learn.microsoft.com/en-us/dotnet/api/system.numerics.complex?view=net-7.0) type being most notable here
 {{< admonition type=note title="Note" open=true >}}
 Using `IComparisonOperators<TNumber, TNumber, bool>` is somewhat limiting.
 It's probably more important to be able to use final matrix with types like Complex especially if Min/Max operation could be added using different approach.
 So final design of matrix might reflect that notion
 {{< /admonition >}}